dual-wield-ray/PyDrumScore/docs/musescore.rst

 When exporting your work through PyDrumScore, by default it will be an uncompressed MuseScore file (.mscx), which is an XML format.
 To open and review it, you will need to use MuseScore, which is a free and open-source, general-purpose scoring software.
 [1]_

-..
-[1] Support for other popular file formats is planned for future releases.

 Downloading MuseScore
 ---------------------
 You can download MuseScore for free on the project's `official site <https://musescore.org/en>`_.